cecibaldoni/OpenScience-Rado/README.md

 # OpenScience-Rado
-Quarto files and presentation on a Seminar talk about OpenScience at the MPI-AB, Radolfzell, Germany
+Quarto files and presentation on a Seminar talk about OpenScience at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/), Radolfzell, Germany